apache/apisix/docs/en/latest/plugins/body-transformer.md

   - Plugin
   - BODY TRANSFORMER
   - body-transformer
-description: The body-transformer plugin performs template-based transformations to transform the request and/or response bodies from one format to another, for example, from JSON to JSON, JSON to HTML, or XML to YAML.
+description: The body-transformer Plugin performs template-based transformations to transform the request and/or response bodies from one format to another, for example, from JSON to JSON, JSON to HTML, or XML to YAML.
 ---

 <!--